isittm/tldr/pages/windows/get-childitem.md

 `Get-ChildItem -File`

-- List items in the current directory, including hidden items:
+- List hidden items in the current directory:

 `Get-ChildItem -Hidden`

+- List all items in the current directory:

+`Get-ChildItem -Force`

 - List items in a directory other than the current one: